SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 don't just ignore public health guidance, they're _hostile_ to it:
 > [Harvard epidemiologist Dr. Caroline Buckee] suspended her Twitter account after her feed, mostly consisting of pandemic advice and research, triggered a cascade of sexist and personal attacks that threatened her and her family.
 > &hellip;
 > &hellip; in late November, [Dr. Ashish Jha, deah of Brown University's School of Public Health] testified before Congress about the inefficacy of hydroxychloroquine, a drug used to treat malaria and touted by President Trump as a “game changer” in the fight against the coronavirus.
 Shortly after the hearing, Jha said the threats lodged at him grew more serious and tangible, prompting him to alert police, who sent cruisers to patrol his neighborhood.
-The experience mirrors that of Dr. Anthony Fauci, perhaps the nation’s most well-known infectious disease expert, who has required a security detail for months following threats to himself and his family.
+> The experience mirrors that of Dr. Anthony Fauci, perhaps the nation’s most well-known infectious disease expert, who has required a security detail for months following threats to himself and his family.

 ## What you can do

 <img src="{{ site.baseurl }}/images/2020-12-28-youre-scaring-me-1918-flu-pandemic-poster.jpg" width="400" height="506" alt="1918 flu pandemic poster urging masks" title="1918 flu pandemic poster urging masks" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-A century ago, our elders knew how to do it right during the 1918 flu pandemic.
+A century ago, our elders knew how to do The Right Thing during the 1918 flu pandemic.
 Why don't we?

 Look, I'm gonna
 [repeat &amp; amplify some stuff I said here last month]({{ site.baseurl }}/coronavirus-winter-of-our-discontent/#what-you-can-do),